 Re-enrollment into the graduate program after a voluntary or involuntary withdrawal for any reason, including but not limited to, academic deficits pertaining to grade point average, withdrawal from the program, either voluntary or involuntary, poor academic performance with grades of C's, D's or F's, or any other reason leading to an inability to complete the program with proper academic sequence, is handled on a strictly case-by-case basis.
-Some cases/circumstances will need to be reviewed by the M.S.M.
-Program Staff and the Administration of the Harris College of Business and Executive Education before a decision can be made.
-The reviewers fully reserve the right to deny re- enrollment.
+Some cases/circumstances will need to be reviewed by the Academic Director and the Dean before a decision can be made.
+The College of Business fully reserves the right to deny re-enrollment.

-In addition to the factors mentioned above, the M.S.M.
-Program Staff and the Administration of the Harris College of Business and Executive Education may, at their discretion, consider factors including, but not limited to the following:
+In addition to the factors mentioned above, the Academic Director and the Dean may, at their discretion, consider factors including, but not limited to the following:

 - 1. The academic standing of the student as reflected by GPA and overall performance. - 2.
 The motivation of the student as determined by class presence (number and pattern of absences), timely submission of assignments and class participation. - 3.
-Maturity, attitude, disposition and demeanor exhibited with faculty and staff of the M.S.M. program. - 4.
-The length of time from last enrollment in the program (within four years).
+Maturity, attitude, disposition and demeanor exhibited with faculty and staff of the M.S.M. program.

+- 4. The length of time from last enrollment in the program (to allow completion within five years).
 If it has been more than one year since last enrollment, the student may be asked to re-apply to the program to ensure the most current information is on file. - 5.
 Previous academic probation and/or disenrollment.